ceurws/ceur-make/README.md

 #### Manually adapting index.html ####

+Some features of the [a CEUR-WS.org index.html template] [3] are not yet supported by ceur-make and will require manual adaptation.
+This includes the distinction between regular papers and “AUX” papers, which are not to be indexed in publication databases.

 If your editors have FOAF profiles, please consider manually adding `resource="foaf-profile"` in addition to `href="homepage"` for each editor.

 If your authors have FOAF profiles, manually add `resource="foaf-profile"` to each outer `<span rel="dcterms:creator">`; otherwise, if they have homepages and you want to link to them, manually add `rel="foaf:homepage" resource="homepage"` to each inner `<span property="foaf:name">`.